Klavionik/klavionik.dev/src/content/projects/en/cutto.md

 link: https://cutto.klavionik.dev
 ---

-Наверное, всем знакома концепция сокращателя ссылок - приложения, которое берет неприлично длинную ссылку и превращает ее в короткую и удобную для распространения. Этот проект - именно об этом, но без фатального недостатка. :)
+Everybody knows these URL shortening sites, which take a long ugly link and turn it into a beautiful short one, that is convenient to share.
+This project does exactly that, but it is invented here. :)

-## Фичи
+## Features

-- Создание коротких ссылок
+- Create short links
-- Ограничение срока действия ссылок
+- Set expiration date for short links
-- Назначение пароля ссылке
+- Protect short links with a password
-- Кастомный или сгенерированный алиас
+- Use a custom link alias (or stick with pregenerated one)
-- История ссылок
+- Keep your short link history
-- Отслеживание статистики переходов
+- Monitor clicks statistics

-## Технологии
+## Technologies

-Бэкенд: Django/Django REST Framework, Celery, PostgreSQL.
+Backend: Django/Django REST Framework, Celery, PostgreSQL.
-Фронтенд: React, Mantine.
+Frontend: React, Mantine.